-The Benefits of Lion Pose (Simhasana) is that it helps release tension and reduce stress.
+The Benefit of Lion Pose (Simhasana) is that it helps release tension and reduce stress.
 The pose opens the throat, jaw, and neck which can help with jaw/neck pain and stimulate the throat chakra.
-It also stretches the face muscles and the chest.
+It also stretches the facial muscles and the chest.

 18. Monkey Pose – Hanumanasana